HOSTED-POWER/docs-turbostack-app/TurboStack Platform/howto_newuser.md

 ## Migrating your application using Migration Hero

-To make a clone of an existing application, we provide the `Clone Account` feature.
-This function replicates the entire configuration and copies the files and database, enabling a quick and efficient setup with minimal effort.
+To simplify the migration of your external application to TurboStack, the **Migration Hero** feature is available.
+It automatically transfers the full configuration, files and database.
+Enabling a fast and efficient setup with minimal effort.

-!!!Info
+!!! info
-Before starting you need have created an application an already got a succesfull Save and Publish.
+Before starting, make sure you have already created an application and successfully performed a **Save and Publish**.
 !!!

-!!!Info
+!!! info
-If you want to migrate a application from Turbostack to Turbostack please use the Clone feature that is documented below.
+If you want to migrate an application from TurboStack to TurboStack, please use the **Clone** feature documented below.
 !!!

 Here’s how to do it: